n8n-io/n8n-docs/docs/integrations/builtin/credentials/qdrant.md

 You need an API key and Qdrant cluster URL to establish a connection.

-Refer to [Qdrant's authentication docs](https://qdrant.tech/documentation/cloud/authentication/#authentication) to know how to get these.
+Refer to [Qdrant's authentication docs](https://qdrant.tech/documentation/cloud/authentication/#authentication){:target=_blank .external-link} for guidance on getting your key and URL.

 ## Related resources